BrianSchroer/sparky-test-helpers/SparkyTestHelpers/api.md

 VisualStudio.TestTools doesn't have "RowTest" or "TestCase" attributes like NUnit or other .NET testing frameworks.
 (It does have a way to do data-driven tests, but it's pretty cumbersome.)
 This class provides the ability to execute the same test code for multiple test cases and, after all test cases have been executed, failing the unit test if any of the test cases failed.

-Even if you're not testing with MSTest / VisualStudio.TestTools, these helpers provide an alternative syntax for "row testing".
+Even if you're not testing with MSTest/VisualStudio.TestTools, these helpers provide an alternative syntax for "row testing".

 This class is rarely used directly.
 It is more often used via the IEnumerable<TScenario>.**TestEach** extension method (see below).